EmranAhmed/simple-tooltip/README.md

 # Simple Tooltip By StorePress

 It's a lightweight, dependency-free JavaScript solution for creating dynamic, configurable tooltips on web pages.
-The library is initialized declaratively via data attributes and can be controlled programmatically through a simple JavaScript API and custom events.
+The library is initialized declaratively via "data-*" attributes and can be controlled programmatically through a simple JavaScript API and custom events.

 ## Features